SAP-samples/teched2022-DA160/exercises/ex02/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Exercise 02: For Your First Space

 In this exercise, we will create...